nimaltd/Nimaltd/README.md

 All libraries provided here are **dual-licensed**.
 Please review the licensing terms before using them in your projects.
 For any inquiries, feel free to contact me.

 ---

-### About Me

-I'm dedicated to creating libraries that simplify and optimize tasks for electronic engineers.
-Whether it’s improving code efficiency or making complex problems easier to tackle, my goal is to provide solutions that enhance your projects and workflows.

----